 Athletes

 Having these resources is just the first step—actually using them is where the real benefits come in.
-If you’re a student-athlete, proactively seek support when things get tough rather than waiting until things get overwhelming to reach out.
+If you’re a student-athlete, proactively seek support when things get tough rather than waiting until things get overwhelming.
 Whether you’re feeling stressed, anxious, or just not like yourself, take advantage of the mental health services available to you.

 It’s not always easy to spot mental health issues, but there are signs to look out for.
 If you’re constantly feeling stressed, having trouble sleeping, losing interest in things you normally enjoy, or feeling more down than usual, it might be time to talk to someone.
 And if you notice a teammate withdrawing, struggling with performance, or acting differently, it’s okay to check in and encourage them to get help, too.